-Trump's financial industry watchdog just got grilled by Congress's newest members.
+Trump's financial industry watchdog just got grilled by Congress' newest members.
 It's pure gold.

 — AFR (@RealBankReform) March 7, 2019

 Rep. Ayanna Pressley (D-Mass.) also pressed Kraninger on student debt, asking whether the bureau will prioritize policing discrimination in the student loan servicing market.
-She referred back to a 2017 decision made by Trump’s education department, led by Betsy DeVos, to terminate a data-sharing agreement with the CFPB, which limited oversight of student loan servicers.
+She referred back to a 2017 decision made by Trump’s Education Department, led by Betsy DeVos, to terminate a data-sharing agreement with the CFPB, which limited oversight of student loan servicers.

 .@RepPressley presses @CFPB Dir Kraninger: